Aviation Maintenance Management Major (B.S.)

 The student will be able to:

-- Apply biblical principles within the professional aviation environment.
+• Apply Biblical principles in the aviation environment.

-- Promote a healthy organizational safety culture in aviation.
+• Promote a healthy organizational safety culture in the aviation industry.